 I remember the first time I found out about creatine.
 It was super expensive like 4 oz was $100 or $120, and you know what, I HAD to have it.
 It was the early 90s, I didn’t have much money, I gave it a try and well, it never worked like it claimed it would – at least not for me.

-However, there are numerous studies1 linking creatine to increased strength, muscle, and athletic performance, as well as improved recovery post-workout.
+However, now it’s 2024 and there are numerous studies linking creatine to increased strength, muscle, and athletic performance, as well as improved recovery post-workout.

 And the good news is that creatine is one of the most studied sports supplements in history and has a safe track record – IF you use the correct dose and the right type – which, I’ll tell you about in a minute.